-From September 1, 2006 to August 31, 2007, there were 33 new wells spudded in the nine-township area immediately surrounding the WIPP Site.
-Three new wells were drilled in the one-mile area surrounding the WIPP Site with all three to the south of the site.
+From September 1, 2007 to August 31, 2008, there were 26 new wells spudded in the nine-township area immediately surrounding the WIPP Site.
+Eleven new wells were drilled in the one-mile area surrounding the WIPP Site with all located south of the site.
 Figure 3 shows the status of all known hydrocarbon wells drilled within the one-mile area of the WIPP Site.
-Of the 33 new wells, 22 were drilled in Eddy County and 11 in Lea County.
-Four of the wells were to the northeast of the site, while the rest were all south and southeast of the site.
-Pogo Producing Company drilled the most new wells in the nine-township area with 15 wells.
-Devon Energy Production Company had five new wells, and Yates Petroleum Corporation drilled two new wells in the nine-township area during the last year.
+Of the 26 new wells, 24 were drilled in Eddy County and two in Lea County.
+Three of the wells were to the northeast of the site, while the rest were all south of the site.
+Devon Energy Production Company drilled the most new wells in the nine-township area with ten wells.
+Yates Petroleum Corporation had five new wells, and Pogo Producing Company drilled three new wells in the nine-township area during the last year.
 These three companies are the major producers in the area along with other companies such as, Strata Production Company, Bass Enterprises Production Company (BEPCO), XTO Energy, Samson Resources, Mewbourne Oil Company, Harvard Petroleum, Echo Production, Inc., and several smaller companies that operate one or two wells.